kajisha/rspec-traveling/README.md

 ## Code of Conduct

-Everyone interacting in the Rspec::Traveling project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/rspec-traveling/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the RSpec::Traveling project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/rspec-traveling/blob/master/CODE_OF_CONDUCT.md).